PsychoAki/osu-Most-Played-Map-Downloader/README.md

 How to Run ?

-1. well.. this is python script so gotta make sure to download that thang boi go to chrome or better yet search it in microsoft store **if you have one**.. yea looking at ghost windows users
+1.well.. this is python script so gotta make sure to download that thang boi
+    go to chrome or better yet search it in microsoft store **if you have one**.. yea looking at ghost windows users

 2.obviously download this script how else this this thing gonna run lmao, the name is **main.py**